 The company began working to rebrand itself in the early aughts by reaching out to a younger customer base.
 Low-key outreach like sponsoring counter-culture events and handing out keychains and T-shirts began a branding revolution in Portland, Oregon, that spread from there.

-Pabst Brewing Company branding is now a hit with hipsters, and the company won the 2016 Large Brewery of the Year award at the Great American Beer Festival.
+Pabst Brewing Company branding is now a hit with hipsters, by linking the brand with events such as a bike-messenger rodeo and by focusing their promotions on hipster-heavy cities like Portland, Ore.
+The company won the 2016 Large Brewery of the Year award at the Great American Beer Festival.
 And, perhaps more importantly, it reversed the trend that had the company selling under 1 million barrels in 2001.
 It clocked double-digit sales growth from 2009 to 2011, ultimately growing sales to 92 million gallons by 2012, almost triple its 2003 level.
+In 2018, a dispute between PBR and its brewer, MillerCoors threatened to put Pabst out of business.
+It was resolved in court and PBR lives on to quench hipster thirst until at least 2025.

 General Motors Acceptance Corporation Before